claudiodelsole/claudiodelsole.github.io/_pages/about.md

 ## Upcoming talks and conferences

-* **June 2024**: I will present my research at the [4th Italian Meeting on Probability and Mathematical Statistics](https://probabilityrome2024.it/) in Rome, Italy, within the contributed session *Recent Advances in Bayesian Nonparametric Statistics*, organized by Marta Catalano and Beatrice Franzolini.
+* **June 2024**: I will talk at the [4th Italian Meeting on Probability and Mathematical Statistics](https://probabilityrome2024.it/) in Rome, Italy, within the contributed session *Recent Advances in Bayesian Nonparametric Statistics*, organized by Marta Catalano and Beatrice Franzolini.
+* **June 2024**: I will present a poster at the [BAYSM 2024](https://events.stat.uconn.edu/BAYSM2024/) Bayesian Young Statisticians Meeting in Venice, Italy.
-* **July 2024**: I will present my research at the [ISBA World Meeting](https://www.unive.it/web/en/2208/home) in Venice, Italy, within the session *Discrete random structures in Bayesian nonparametrics*, organized by Antonio Lijoi and Igor Prünster.
+* **July 2024**: I will talk at the [ISBA World Meeting](https://www.unive.it/web/en/2208/home) in Venice, Italy, within the session *Discrete random structures in Bayesian nonparametrics*, organized by Antonio Lijoi and Igor Prünster.
+* **July 2024**: I will participate in the Residential Research Program on [Interpretable Inference via Principled BNP Approaches in Biomedical Research and Beyond](https://ims.nus.edu.sg/events/interpretable-inference-via-principled-bnp-approaches-in-biomedical-research-beyond/) at the Institute of Mathematical Sciences (IMS),National University of Singapore, Singapore.
+* **July 2024**: I will talk at the [3rd BNP Networking Workshop](https://bnp-networking2024.github.io/) in Singapore.

 ## Education

 * **Ph.D. in Statistics and Computer Science**, Bocconi University, 9/2020-present.
 Advisors: Prof. Antonio Lijoi and Prof. Igor Prünster.
 Expected graduation: January 2025.
-* **M.Sc. in Engineering Mathematics**, Politecnico di Torino, 9/2018-10/2020.
+* **M.Sc. in Mathematical Engineering**, Politecnico di Torino, 9/2018-10/2020.
 Advisors: Prof. Paola Siri and Prof. Enrico Bibbona.
 Thesis title: *Stochastic models of Chemical Reaction Networks: multiscale approximations and convergence*.
 * Alta Scuola Politecnica, Politecnico di Torino & Politecnico di Milano, 2/2019-10/2020.
 Double Degree Program.
 * Exchange Program (Erasmus+) in Applied Mathematics, EPFL, Fall 2019.
-* **B.Sc. in Mathematics for Engineering**, Politecnico di Torino, 10/2015-10/2018.
+* **B.Sc. in Mathematics for Engineering**, Politecnico di Torino, 9/2015-10/2018.

 ## Publications